+3. Next, Preheat the oven to 400 degrees F (204C).

-5. Take half of the rice mixture and cover the bottom of the dish and pressing down to form a layer.
+5. Take half of the rice mixture and cover the bottom of the dish and press down to form a layer.
 Then add the entire meat and peas mixture to cover the rice.
 Spread an additional ladle (about 1/2 cup) of marinara sauce evenly over the meat and peas mixture.

 6. Scatter with a layer of shredded mozzarella on top.